smonroe4242/smonroe4242.github.io/README.md

 # Personal Skills

-- Strong communicator: meticulous listening and careful planning while dynamically allocating team fworkload
-- Well-developed process for communicating about software development and design in clear and explicit ways from peer to peer learning system
+- Clear and conscise communicator concerning software development and design thanks to a peer to peer education system
-- Home-grown self-motivated learner, worker, and maker, coming from an entirely self-driven education
+- Self-motivated learner worker and maker with a project based self-driven educational background
-- Experienced with and enthusiastic about stress-testing software for edge cases and finding weak points in program architecture
+- Passionate about stress-testing software and finding bottlenecks and flaws in program architecture
-- Sharp, focused, and unrelentingly solution-oriented
+- Skilled, practiced, and excited with the dubugging process
+- Often sought out by peers for help finding, explaining, and fixing bugs in software
+- Unwavering solution oriented thought process towards project completion